quixio/quix-docs/docs/platform/tutorials/data-science/data-science.md

 ## 2. Bikes real time stream

 Start by getting the real time bikes stream.
-Use CityBikes to get real time bikes data (it doesn’t require a sign up or any keys).
+Use CitiBikes to get real time bikes data (it doesn’t require a sign up or any keys).

 Instead of writing a lot of code you will use the Code Samples to deploy a pre-built service that streams data from the New York CitiBikes api.